seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 The heaviness and guilt within my bosom
 Takes off my manhood: I have belied a lady,
-The princess of this country, and the air on’t
+The princess of this country, and the air on't
 Revengingly enfeebles me; or could this carl,
-A very drudge of nature’s, have subdued me
+A very drudge of nature's, have subdued me
 In my profession?
 Knighthoods and honours, borne
 As I wear mine, are titles but of scorn.
 If that thy gentry, Britain, go before